learn-co-curriculum/ruby-oo-object-relationships-kickstarter-lab/README.md

 In this lab, we are going to be creating a very, very simple version of Kickstarter.
-We'll have Projects and Backers (and no concept of money at all), and they will need to interact with one another in a realistic way.
+We'll have Projects and Backers (and no concept of money at all), and they will need to interact with one another realistically.

 We want our interface to work something like this: